mhibx/wazuh-security-monitoring-lab/README.md

 - What was the parent process?
 - What command was executed?
 - What system or account was affected?
+- What network activity was involved?
 - Is there evidence of malicious intent?
+- What evidence is missing?

 ### 5. MITRE ATT&CK Mapping

 Where applicable, observed behavior is mapped to relevant MITRE ATT&CK techniques.

+The mapping is treated as behavioral context rather than proof of threat-actor attribution.

 ### 6. Findings & Recommendation

-The investigation concludes with an analyst assessment and recommended response or next investigative action.
+The investigation concludes with an analyst assessment, limitations where relevant, and recommended response or next investigative action.

 ---